satoru-watanabe-aw/DNNtopology/README.md

 ### Paramenters in makeSimplex.ipynb
 This notebook has seven parameters for specifing the weight parameter in the training models.
+It inputs the target model from the "models" directory.
 * layerNumber
 * layerNumber1
 * layerNumber2